CynthiaLiu0805/BridgeChlorideExposurePredictor/docs/Presentations/README.md

-# Presentations about your software
+# Presentations about BridgeChlorideExposurePredictor

-The folders and files for this folder are as follows:
+- SRSPresentation.pdf: review of first draft of software requirements specification

-- <fill in details>
+- Bridge Corrosion POC.pdf: review of initial proof of concept implementation